- Sustainable energy and the environment

 - cutting-edge research in the intelligent and efficient utilisation of solar, wind energy and other renewable energy sources.

-My way of thinking about renewable energy usage has been enhanced, allowing me to understand the major challenge we are facing to live in a sustainable environment.Hengyang Lou Student, MSc Sustainable Energy Technology, China
+My way of thinking about renewable energy has been enhanced, allowing me to understand major challenges we are facing to live in a sustainable environment.Hengyang Lou Alumnus, MSc Sustainable Energy Technology, China

 Additional learning activities

 The completion of additional learning activities is required to complete your masters degree.
 Normally, required ALA hours will be distributed evenly across each semester, amounting to 200 hours per semester.
 Part-time programmes will normally require 100 to 150 hours per semester.

 Graduates of this programme will typically work on professional tasks including the implementation of sustainable energy technologies within existing or new systems, and modelling and evaluation of the impact on ecosystems, economics and society.

 Graduates may be employed as electric power system engineers, electric power system consultants, electric power projects managers, sustainable cities and building design consultants, managers and team leaders in government.